-Study to examine direct-to-consumer drug ads on TVSeptember 14th, 2011 in Health /
+Study to examine direct-to-consumer drug ads on TVSeptember 14, 2011 in Medicine & Health / Health

 Do pharmaceutical ads educate patients and improve health -- or merely spur drug sales?